IshanKashyap01/Operating-Systems/Introduction to Memory Management/Memory Management.md

 # Memory Allocation and Management Techniques

-- Memory allocation can be either **contigious** or **non contigious**
+- Memory allocation can be either **contiguous** or **non contiguous**

 - Management techniques depend on the type of allocation

-- For contigious allocation, we have two memory management techniques:
+- For contiguous allocation, we have two memory management techniques:
     1. Fixed partitioning
     2. Dynamic partitioning